Back

 • What expenses are involved in the development of a real estate app?

 You’ll have to spend time — searching databases, securing deals with brokers and landlords, and hiring developers to create a solid MVP.
 Most entrepreneurs go through that process and lose money along the way.
 Some landlords can be uncooperative, or they may land an entrepreneur into legal trouble.
 As for the price, it depends on the project — how complex is its premise and design?
 How many features do you intend to include?
-And how much time will it take to complete each development step?
+How much time will it take to complete each development step?
 Overall, the price will most likely be higher than $70,000 — that’s the minimum for a solid MVP which is ready for market.